ryanmoon-s/ryanmoon-s/README.md

 - 👋 Hi, I’m @ryanmoon-s
-- 👀 I’m interested in c programing
+- 👀 I’m interested in c/c++ programing
 - 🌱 I’m currently learning linux shell script
 - 💞️ I’m looking to collaborate on ...
-- 📫 email me ryan.moon@qq.com
+- 📫 email me : ryan.moon@qq.com

 <!---
 ryanmoon-s/ryanmoon-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.